claylo/pinit/PLAN.md

   - Extend template-application context to know "current template name" and its stack index.
   - Before prompting/merging, check override rules for the current template and relative path.
   - If a rule matches, choose the requested action and **do not prompt** (even in interactive mode).
-  - If action is `merge` but merge is unavailable, fall back to `skip` (same as today).
-  - Ensure rules only apply to files that are part of the incoming template, not unrelated dest files.
-- Tests:
-  - Config parsing for new target/recipe shapes in TOML and YAML.
-  - Stack apply: later template with override replaces earlier file; non-matching files retain default behavior.
-  - CLI override flag works without config changes.
-  - Interactive prompt is bypassed when an override rule applies.
-- Docs:
-  - Update configuration guide with override rules and CLI examples.

 ### Phase 6: `new` command + git init
 - Implement `pinit new <template> <dir>` using the same engine.